sglusnevs/mod_header_whitelist/README.md

 Space-separated list of client headers that are whitelisted (case-insensitive).

-Can be set in global or in virtual host context.
+Can be set in both global or virtual host context.

 Example:
 ```